 White-nose syndrome is not considered a threat to human health.
 However, it is important to know that fungal spores can attach to clothing or equipment and cause the spread of the disease among caves.
 Humans can therefore unknowingly carry the fungus from one site to another.
 Thus, it is recommended that cavers should avoid visiting places frequented by bats in regions where WNS has been confirmed.
 In addition, during a visit to a cave, it is necessary to take appropriate decontamination measures before and after each visit.
 It is also important to note that WNS may be present in a cave where bats have not been found to have the infection, which complicates the assessment of the status of a site.

 Several options have been considered to limit the spread of the fungus such as irradiation, fungicides and biological agents.
 Studies have shown that fungicides do not seem to stop the growth of the fungus and may even harm the bats and cave ecosystems.
 However, research on biological agents seem to have provided better results.
 In particular, Chris Cornelison at Georgia State University has discovered a laboratory bacterium that inhibits fungal growth without affecting the bats or other microorganisms in caves.
 According to their research, the ideal growing conditions for the fungus that causes WNS is between 5 and 10ºC, and is inhibited at 20ºC.
-The bacterium Rhodococcus rhodochrorus inhibits spore germination at 15ºC and stops reproduction and growth 5ºC.
+The bacterium Rhodococcus rhodochrous inhibits spore germination at 15ºC and stops reproduction and growth 5ºC.
 According to their experiments, growth of the fungus can be inhibited simply by placing a bacterial paste near the infected hibernacula (i.e. it would not be necessary to put the bacteria directly on the bats).
 These advances are still in the early test stages and no large-scale applicable solution has been proposed.
 For more information about other possible solutions click here.

 Considering the significant decline in some bat species, it is essential to carry out population monitoring in order to determine the severity of disease progression.
 You can participate in the advancement of our knowledge of these species!
 Dead bats or bats observed flying in broad daylight during the hibernation period is considered abnormal, and is a characteristic sign of WNS.
 In Quebec, you can report these observations to the Ministère des Forêts, de la Faune et des Parcs (MFFP) at 1-877-346-6763.
 In the rest of Canada, these observations can be reported to firstname.lastname@example.org.